materials needed to build a house

 1. Fiberglass: Affordable and widely used.

-2. Foam: Excellent for sealing gaps and cracks.
+2. Foam: Excellent for house sealing gaps and cracks.

 3. Cellulose, made from recycled paper, is an eco-friendly material.